 Business Excellence Requirement (BER) - DEMS

 The Business excellence requirement (BER) represents the backbone of the Data excellence framework.
 It is a prerequisite, business rule, standard, policy or best practice that business processes, transactions and data should comply with in order to have the business goals flawlessly executed to generate the value.
-The Business Excellence Requirement concept is a unique value proposition representing the backbone of the Data Excellence Framework.

 Business Glossary is a means of sharing internal vocabulary within an organisation.